 Dredging Barge Silt Curtain

 Answer: Thank you for contacting us!
-To answer your last question, no, the Silt Curtains do not typically come with ability to allow water to flow through the skirt.
-In general, curtains are designed to contain required materials and prevent them from spreading to further areas around your location.
+To answer your last question, the Floating Silt Curtain does not typically come with ability to allow water to flow through the skirt.
+In general, silt curtains are designed to contain required materials and prevent them from spreading to further areas around your location.

-We do offer specialty silt curtains that feature geotextiles that are installed periodically throughout the skirt.
-These geotextiles allow for water to filter through the skirt.
-Read more about our Turbidity Barriers.
+We do offer specialty silt curtains that feature geotextiles installed within the skirt.
+The geotextile fabric allows water to filter through the skirt.
+Read more about our different Turbidity Barrier options.

 After looking over the type of filtering you are trying to achieve, there are a couple of different products you might also consider for this type of application.

-The main product we would recommend are Taurus Dewatering Bags.
-This bag is made from a nonwoven geotextile fabric that is specifically designed for the filtering of water.
+The main product we recommend is the Taurus Dewatering Bag.
+This bag is made from a nonwoven geotextile fabric that is specifically designed for to filter water.
 Before you allow water to leave your retention pond, the entire pond could be dewatered.
 This would allow for a significant amount of silt and sediment to filter out of the pond prior, leaving clean water for disposal.

-Dewatering bags can hold various amounts of sediment and silt depending on the size of your particular bag.
-These bags have commonly been used instead of or in addition to a dredging barge silt curtain.
+Dewatering bags can hold various amounts of sediment and silt depending on their size.
+Our silt filter bags have commonly been used instead of, or in addition to, a dredging barge silt curtain.

 This product may work, depending on much sediment needs to be retained.
-Filter socks use an X-tex material that can successfully filter oil, sediment, and silt.
+Filter socks use either the regular nonwoven geotextile fabric or an X-tex material that can successfully filter oil, sediment, and silt.